 Select.
 Select a firm, smooth and thin-skinned orange that is fully colored and heavy for its size.
 Color is not a good indicator of quality; some oranges are dyed and some fully ripened oranges such as Valencia may regreen.
 Brown surface patches do not mean the orange is unripe or spoiled, but rather that it was grown in a very warm and usually humid region.
 Avoid oranges that are soft or moldy.

 Amount.
 Three medium-sized or 2 large oranges equal about one pound of segments.

 Store.
 Oranges will keep at room temperature for up to 1 week and in the refrigerator for up to 2 weeks.

 Whole or segmented oranges are not recommended for freezing.
 Orange juice can be frozen in plastic containers for up to one year.

-To juice an orange, roll the fruit on a firm surface to soften the flesh then ream on a orange or lemon juicer.
+To juice an orange, roll the fruit on a firm surface to soften the flesh then ream on an orange or lemon juicer.

-To grate orange peel for zest, rub the colored part of the rind only against the small holes of grater or use a zester or vegetable peeler to remove the rind and then chop finely.
+To grate orange peel for zest, rub the colored part of the rind only against the small grater holes or use a zester or vegetable peeler to remove the rind and then chop finely.